A-Z of Herbal Medicine

 V is for Vervain - Verbena officinalis

 Vervain is an ancient magical herb.
-It is held in high regard throughout history and very commonly used today.
-In France it is a common tisane but it is less well known in English speaking countries with people mistaking it for lemon verbena or Verbena bonariensis.
+It is held in high regard throughout history and is very commonly used today.
+In France it is a common tisane but it is less well known in English speaking countries, with people mistaking it for lemon verbena or Verbena bonariensis.
 It is a nervine which is well used for anxious states, depressive states and debility.
 It is also a bitter herb and supports the liver and gallbladder while enhancing digestive function.
-It is a fantastic ally for premenstrual irritability or ‘syndrome’ with a positive effect on the emotional side of pre-menstruation and also eases physical tension in the womb.
+It is a fantastic ally for premenstrual irritability or ‘syndrome’, with a positive effect on the emotional side of pre-menstruation.
+It also eases physical tension in the womb.
 It is used for agitation in general with its cooling, calming, destress effect.
 It is also a vermifuge and can be used for parasites and worms in the body, as well as infections in the nervous system.
 Collect aerial parts when in flower.

 W is for Willow - Salix alba

 Willow is a great anti-inflammatory and is often used in different kinds of arthritic conditions.
 It is cooling and drying and helps ease the dull aches and pains of rheumatism in the joints while relaxing muscles.
 It is an anodyne containing salicylic acid which we know in its extracted form as aspirin, first found in meadowsweet but synthesized from willow.
 As such, it is a febrifuge, reducing fever.
 It is also used in conditions where the connective tissue is inflamed or aggravated.
 Collect spring bark.